steven-murray/hankel/README.rst

 We see that the Hankel-type integral is the Hankel transform of *f(r)/r* with *k=1*.
-To perform this more general transform, we must supply the $k$ values.
+To perform this more general transform, we must supply the *k* values.
 Again, let's use our previous function, *x/(x^2 + 1)*:

 .. code:: python